 It has been known for decades that people are more insulin sensitive in the morning (again, why we shouldn’t eat a big meal at night).[ref]
 Another study states: “Multiple studies have shown that in healthy humans, both insulin sensitivity and beta-cell responsivity to glucose are lower at dinner than at breakfast”.
 It goes on to explain that mouse models show that deleting one of the core clock genes (BMAL1) in the pancreas causes insulin resistance.[Multiple studies have shown that in healthy humans, both insulin sensitivity and beta-cell responsivity to glucose are lower at dinner than at breakfast] Circadian disruption is intimately coupled with poor glucose metabolism and insulin resistance.

 It takes a couple of weeks to get your body’s melatonin production up to optimal after you start blocking blue light at night.
 In the meantime, you could increase your consumption of foods that contain melatonin.
 Foods high in melatonin include tart cherries, grapes, and almonds.
-Interestingly, melatonin levels fluctuate in plants as well, so the time of harvest, season, and other environmental conditions may affect the levels found in plants.
+Interestingly, melatonin levels also fluctuate in plants, so the time of harvest, season, and other environmental conditions may affect the levels found in plants.

 Why not take a melatonin pill instead of blocking blue light at night?
 Well, your body’s melatonin production (without unnatural light) is a bell-shaped curve.
 Taking a pill immediately gives you a big dose that gets metabolized and eliminated.
 Most people are better off increasing their natural production of melatonin.

 The liver coordinates our metabolism through the synthesis of lipids from carbohydrates and the storage of both fats and carbs as glycogen.
 The liver’s peripheral circadian clock is powered by both the SCN (core clock) and feeding timing.
 Also, the CLOCK and BMAL1 genes participate in the rhythm of glucose metabolism and release.

 What does this mean?
 Our body breaks things down (metabolize) better at different times of the day.
 This applies to everything coming into the liver – from foods we eat to toxins we are exposed to.
 Here are a couple of studies on food as examples: